tommyettinger/fontwriter/README.md

 (the next release).
 That release also includes (or will include) `BitmapFontSupport`, which can load a libGDX BitmapFont from a Structured JSON font file, and `FWSkin` to load fonts produced by "FW" (FontWriter, this project) as `BitmapFont` or `Font`.
-Another micro-library exists, `FreeTypist`, to load FreeType font configuration in a way that `Font` and `BitmapFont` can both read, as well as loading those from `.fnt` or `.json` files.
+Another micro-library exists, `FreeTypist`, to load FreeType font configuration in a way that both `Font` and `BitmapFont` can read, as well as loading those from `.fnt` or `.json` files.

 ## Do I need to run this at all?

 Possibly not!
-There are quite a few pre-made Structured JSON fonts in a variety of styles in [the knownFonts folder](knownFonts/).
-You can copy the JSON font file, the PNG file with the same filename but different extension, and any license file(s) related to that font, copy them into your assets folder in a libGDX project, and load the JSON using code from TextraTypist (maybe just copied without a dependency).
+There are quite a few pre-made Structured JSON fonts in a variety of styles in [the docs/knownFonts folder](docs/knownFonts/).
+You can copy the JSON or DAT font file, the PNG file with the same filename but different extension, and any license file(s) related to that font, copy them into your assets folder in a libGDX project, and load the JSON/DAT using code from TextraTypist (maybe just copied without a dependency).
 Using `BitmapFontSupport`, you can load Structured JSON into BitmapFont objects (this class can probably be copied).
 Otherwise, you can use the `Font` constructor that takes as its last parameter `boolean ignoredStructuredJsonFlag` (its value doesn't matter, just that you pass a boolean there).
 You can